ADGEfficiency/programming-resources/testing/README.md

 # Tests are a Tradeoff

-Tests are a tradeoff between two things:
+Tests are a tradeoff between:

 - the cost of writing tests,
+- the cost of running tests,
 - the cost of bugs.

 Tests can be expensive to write if they are an afterthought, and/or the code is not written in way that is easy to test.
+In the opposite way, code where tests are written

 # Further Reading